 The two space telescopes caught a supermassive black hole in the midst of a giant eruption of X-ray light, helping astronomers address an ongoing puzzle: How do supermassive black holes flare?
+The results suggest that supermassive black holes send out beams of X-rays when their surrounding coronas -- sources of extremely energetic particles -- shoot, or launch, away from the black holes.
 Alleged CIA agent leaks inside knowledge of Planet X after viewing it through Hubble Space Telescope.
 (INTELLIHUB) — Upon recent admissions by NASA and other officials confirming Planet X is real after all, one must question the validity of the information presented through mainline streams which may actually be an attempt to thwart the populace from discovering the actual approaching system.

 Also do you see the red and green lights next to the buildings?
 Date of new photo: April 13, 2015Location of anomaly: Crater on Ceres, dwarf planetSource photo: photo 2: Planets in the habitable zone around most stars, calculate researchers.
 Astronomers have discovered thousands of exoplanets in our galaxy, the Milky Way, using the Kepler satellite and many of them have multiple planets orbiting the host star.